What is Nintendo Switch Joy-Con drift and how can you fix it?

 It makes gaming hard when characters move in directions not prompted by the player.
 Or, an in-game camera can suddenly pan away from the action for no good reason.

-Reports of Joy-Con drift are not isolated, neither.
+Reports of Joy-Con drift are not isolated, either.
 There are plenty of posts on Twitter complaining about the issue, and several members of Kotaku's staff have revealed they have experienced it too.

+Plus, since the Nintendo Switch Lite was released, some owners of the new, more portable Switch have claimed that they are suffering from Joy-Con drift too, on its non-detachable thumbsticks.
+The Switch OLED, meanwhile, has supposedly upgraded Joy-Cons but is also generating similar reports.

 What to do if you experience Joy-Con drift